BeardedTek/newsfeed/docs/content/docs/admin/_index.md

 bookCollapseSection: true
 ---

 # Admin Dashboard Guide

 This section provides detailed information on how to use the NewsFeed admin dashboard to manage and configure your NewsFeed instance.

+## **NOTE: FEATURES MAY NOT BE COMPLETE**

+The features listed in this documentation may not be accurate.
+THe admin console is currently being planned out and this document serves as a guide to what it ***should*** look like when it is complete.

 ## Accessing the Admin Dashboard